forumone/gesso/README.md

 2. To ignore several lines, add `/* stylelint-disable */` before the code in question and add `/* stylelint-enable */` afterwards.

+### JavaScript

+See the README.md file in the /js directory for details on included scripts (e.g., mobile menu, primary menu, etc.).

 ## Maintainers